 Steps for applying to Blue Rock School in grades 1 through 8:

-1. Join us at an Introductory Session and Campus Tour where you will hear a staff member speak about our educational philosophy, receive a tour of the school and meet a few of our teachers in their classrooms.
+1. Join us at an Information Session and Campus Tour where you will hear a staff member speak about our educational philosophy, receive a tour of the school and meet a few of our teachers in their classrooms.
 All families wishing to attend should RSVP to the Admissions Director to reserve a space.
 Please note that this is an event for adults only.
 You are also welcome to schedule a private tour during a school day morning.
 It’s wonderful to see Blue Rock with the children present!

-Click here for Introductory Session and Campus Tour dates.
+Information Session and Campus Tour Dates

 2. Fill out the Application Form and return it to Blue Rock School, along with the $50 nonrefundable application fee and the Transcript Release Form with your signature.
 We will then send our Teacher Recommendation Form to your child’s current teacher, who will need to complete it and send it directly back to Blue Rock School.